KhanhDoHoang/KhanhDoHoang/README.md

 **Welcome to my github** I will introduce myself and some ✨ _interesting_ ✨ projects I am working on

-- 🌱 I’m currently a last year student Computer Engineering program
+- 🌱 I recently graduated in August 2022 from Computer Engineering program
-- 🔭 I’m currently learning some React, Angular and .Net to build some cool websites that you can find them within my repo list
+- 🔭 I’m open to work at the moment, so feel free to take a look at my repositories and reach out if there is any questions.
+(I will answer them all ^^)
 - 💬 Ask me about my skills, projects, or anything intersting you from viewing my profile
 - 📫 How to reach me: katievincy226@gmail.com